mo-hemdan/mapClean/readme.md

 ```shell
 python 0_preprocess.py
 ```
+Please note that the data has to include the following columns: "trj_id", "rawlat", "rawlng", "pingtimestamp" to perform the map matching.
+CRS is expected to be in EPSG:4326.

 To run the system you need a config.json file which contains the important parameters needed to run the system.
 The following was the best parameters we experimented with along with input data characteristics for experimentation